0812Sean/Snake-Game/README.md

 # Snake-Game

 This project is a simple Snake game implemented using HTML, CSS, and JavaScript.
-The game includes a start screen, game screen, instructions modal, and sound effects for eating food and game over events.
+The game includes a start screen, game screen, instructions modal, and sound effects for eating food and game over, and a page turn sound effect when navigating between screens..
 The game keeps track of the score and allows the player to pause, resume, and end the game.

 ![Screenshot](assets/Screenshot%20.png)